gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 Time for evaluation on test dataset<br>
 ![_config.yml]({{ site.baseurl }}/images/8.png)<br>

 **50%** accuracy.
 Not bad! for a small dataset we used for training and testing.
-With bigger dataset we are certainly getting higher accuracy values.
+With bigger dataset we will certainly getting higher accuracy values.

-## Conclusion
-Deep Learning is so vast and we can try so much more with the power of Deep Neural Netoworks at our disposal.<br>
-Many projcts that we can delve into, where DNNs can be applied are vast.